hitmeet5/Android_ToDo_App/README.md

 * [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
 * [x] User can **persist todo items** and retrieve them properly on app restart

+The following Additional functionality is completed:

+* [x] tems are persisted in SQLite using ActiveAndroid.
+* [x] User can add priority along with the task
+* [x] Task creation dialog implemented using DialogFragment
+* [x] Validation for preventing empty string task creation.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: